tom-seddon/b2/doc/Debug-version.md

 ### `launch?path=PATH`

-Launch the given file as if double clicked in Explorer/Finder/etc.
+Launch the file `PATH` (which must be supplied) as if double clicked in Explorer/Finder/etc.

 This endpoint is the one used by the file association mechanism, so the same limitations apply.
 You don't get control over which window is